 On slopes exceeding 55 degrees, glacier ice can no longer cling to the rock and will avalanche.
 Many North Cascade glaciers end on a steep slope releasing avalanches from the glacier front, examples are LeConte Glacier, Dana Glacier, Upper Curtis Glacier and Lower Curtis Glacier.
 These glaciers are spectacular to view from a distance, particularly during early spring when avalanching is heaviest, but are dangerous to set foot below.
 The avalanches end on gentler slopes, in some cases reforming into a glacier.
 This type of glacier is a reconstituted glacier, Lower Park Glacier on Mt.
 Baker, Johannesburg Glacier near Cascade Pass, and Lower Price Glacier on Mt.
 Shuksan are reconstituted glaciers.

 Because glacier movement increases with increasing thickness a glacier tends to moves fastest near the snowline where it is thickest, and slowest at the terminus where it is thin.
 Movement has been measured on only a handful of glaciers in the North Cascades.
-The average movement is 20-100 feet/year.
-The Columbia Glacier in the Monte Cristo area is more moves 20 feet per year.
+The typical movement is 20-100 feet/year.
+The Columbia Glacier in the Monte Cristo area moves just several meters per year.
 In the mid 1930’s an avalanche of rock from Chiwawa Peak slid down onto the upper Lyman Glacier.
 In 1987 this debris reached the terminus.
-In 50 years this debris moved 2600 feet or 50-55 feet/year.
+In 50 years this debris moved 800 m or 16 m/year.
 As climate warms a glacier will thin and move slower.
-In some cases velocities do exceed 100 or even 200 feet per year.
-In the icefall region above the terminus on the Lower Curtis Glacier the glacier is 110 feet thick and is on an 18 degree slope.
-The result is a compartively rapid flow of 110 feet per year.
+In the icefall region above the terminus on the Lower Curtis Glacier the glacier is 50 m thick and is on an 18 degree slope.
+The result is a compartively rapid flow of 30 m/year from 1990-2000.
 The fastest moving glaciers in the North Cascades are the large glaciers on the flanks of Mt.
-Baker: Park Glacier, Deming Glacier and Coleman Glacier all reach velocities of 200 feet per year in certain areas.
+Baker: Park Glacier, Deming Glacier and Coleman Glacier all reach velocities of 100 m/year in certain areas.
 This high speed is due to the high thickness and consistently steep slopes on Mt.
 Baker glaciers.
-William Harrison observed the velocity of the Coleman Glacier in 1954,in the icefall region one half mile from the terminus glacier velocity was 11 inches per day (330 feet/year), closer to the terminus velocity had dropped to 7 inches per day (255 feet/year).
-At the slow end of the scale is Colonial Glacier and Whitechuck Glacier each moving less than 5 feet per year.
+At the slow end of the scale is Colonial Glacier and Whitechuck Glacier each moving less than 2m/year.

 The movement of glaciers has sculpted the North Cascades into the jagged alpine range they are today.
 During the last 2.4 million years numerous ice ages have repeatedly blanketed much of the range with ice.
 The large valley glaciers carved out deep valleys, the expanded alpine glaciers carved out our alpine lakes.